mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 For details on how Mendix attributes are represented in OData, refer to [OData Representation](/refguide/odata-representation/).

-When publishing entities through OData, the entities are retrieved from the Mendix database in a streaming fashion, to avoid out-of-memory errors in the Mendix Runtime.
+When publishing entities through OData, the entities are retrieved from the Mendix database in a streaming fashion to avoid out-of-memory errors in the Mendix Runtime.

 ### 6.2 On-Premises Deployments

-Some on-premises servers, in particular those using Microsoft IIS, will strip the host header from requests.
-This means that your OData service and documentation will be published on an unexpected URL.
+Some on-premises servers (in particular, those using Microsoft IIS) will strip the host header from requests.
+This means your OData service and documentation will be published on an unexpected URL.

 To resolve this issue, you will need to ensure your server preserves host headers.
 See the section [Preserving the Host Header](/developerportal/deploy/deploy-mendix-on-microsoft-windows/#preserve-header) in the *Microsoft Windows* deployment documentation.